-Prior to coming to K-State in 2005, Jankowiak earned his bachelor's degree in mathematics from Poland's Teachers College in 1969, his master's in solid-state physics from Poland's Adam Mickiewicz University in 1974 and his doctorate in condensed matter physics and spectroscopy from Technical University of Gdansk, also in Poland, in 1981.
+Before coming to K-State in 2005, Jankowiak earned his bachelor's degree in mathematics and physics from Poland's Teachers College in 1969, his master's in solid-state physics from Poland's Adam Mickiewicz University in 1974 and his doctorate in condensed matter physics and spectroscopy from Technical University of Gdansk, also in Poland, in 1981.
 He also earned the rank of second lieutenant in the Polish navy in 1975.
-Jankowiak worked in the department of physical chemistry at Philipps University in Marburg, Germany from 1981-1985, and in the U.S. Department of Energy's Ames Laboratory at Iowa State University from 1985-2005.
-In that capacity, he established a highly visible research program in chemical carcinogenesis.
+Jankowiak worked in the department of physical chemistry at Philipps University in Marburg, Germany, from 1981 to 1985, and in the U.S. Department of Energy's Ames Laboratory at Iowa State University from 1985 to 2005.
+In that capacity, he established a highly visible research program in chemical carcinogenesis and photosynthesis.

-Since joining the K-State faculty, Jankowiak has received more than $2 million in research funding from the U.S. Department of Energy, the National Science Foundation and the National Cancer Institute, among others.
-He has published more than 200 papers in refereed journals and has presented more than 100 lectures at international conferences.
-Jankowiak has also given more than 50 invited talks at various universities around the world.
+Since joining the K-State faculty, Jankowiak has received more than $2.3 million in research funding from the U.S. Department of Energy, the National Science Foundation and the National Cancer Institute, among others.
+He has published about 220 papers in refereed journals, including 10 book chapters, and has presented more than 100 lectures at international conferences.
+Jankowiak also has given more than 50 invited talks at various universities around the world.

-He is a member of the American Association of the Advancement of Science, New York Academy of Sciences and the American Chemical Society and a fellow of the International Union Against Cancer and the Australian Institute of High Energy Materials.
-Jankowiak serves as associate editor for Versita Open Access Book Publisher and on the editorial advisory board of Scientific Journal International.
-He also is a member of the executive committee of the Kansas State University Research Foundation.
+He is a member of the American Association for the Advancement of Science, New York Academy of Sciences and the American Chemical Society, and a fellow of the International Union Against Cancer.
+He also served on the Kansas State University Research Foundation's board of directors from 2007 to 2013, and was is a member of the executive committee of the research foundation from 2010 to 2013.

 Jankowiak can be contacted at 785-532-6785 or email@example.com.